helenebm98/EAM-AX7-TEST1703/03_License_Config.md

 ### Inbound/Outbound

 In order to manage depot repair, check the inbound/outbound configuration.
 Inbound and outbound are used for managing stages on objects, which are received for repair or maintenance jobs.
 The objects may be sent to your company from other company locations or from your customers.
 This functionality can be used to keep track of objects received at your company (inbound) as well as repaired objects returned to another company address or an external customer (outbound).
-Refer to the ///"Inbound and Outbound Objects" section for more information on how to use this functionality.
+Refer to the [Inbound and Outbound Objects](07_Requests.md#inbound-and-outbound-objects) section for more information on how to use this functionality.